Principles and Objectives

 - Commitment to All Wales People First Manifesto in relation to community presence, relationships, choice, competence, dignity and respect

-Procare has a history of striving for excellence and building our reputation on quality rather than price.
-We continue to make risk assessed / best interest reductions on support hours in a way that is timely and meaningful for the service user, maximising their opportunities for autonomy and future growth.
+Procare has a history of striving for excellence and building our reputation on quality rather than quantity.
+We continue to make risk assessed / best interest reductions on support hours in a way that is timely and meaningful for the individual user, maximising their opportunities for autonomy and future growth.

-As a result of the effort put into quality and continuous improvement, we have established a strong reputation amongst purchasers, our workforce and within the communities we serve.
+As a result of the effort put into quality and continuous improvement, we have established a strong reputation amongst commissioners, our workforce and within the communities we serve.